-Find the house that looks like yours and discover what kind of retrofit you need.
+One of the 4 houses below looks like yours.
+See what kind of retrofit you need.

 If your home has more than 3 steps into the front or back doors you probably have a cripple wall.
 This is a short wall between the foundation and the floor you walk on.
 Unbraced cripple walls can collapse in earthquakes.
 Preventing collapse is the purpose of a cripple wall retrofit.Read More

 If you have no more than 1 or 2 steps leading into the front and back doors you will be able to attach the floor directly to the foundation with steel.
 After these houses are securely attached to their foundations they are probably the safest houses of all.Read More

 Homes with living areas above a garage are hazardous because the garage door openings can collapse with catastrophic consequences.
 This condition is called a soft story and the soft story retrofits keep prevent this kind of damage.Read More